TCL C7L Review

 The match photo shows how the TV smooths weak tonal transitions in low-quality video.
 The model photo shows how it handles upscaling of SD material.

-This point could be called in a sense the Achilles' heel of the C7L model.
-Unfortunately, this television uses an older chipset from MediaTek – the Pentonic 700 – which has never been known for outstanding digital image processing.
-This is clearly visible in the functioning of the gradual smoothing feature, which is responsible for reducing jagged edges and removing digital noise.
-It simply works very poorly – when set to a low level, its effectiveness is practically none.
-The only small plus here is that the algorithm doesn't mess up anything else in the image and doesn't forcefully blur details.
-The upscaling, that is, the scaling of the image from lower resolutions to 4K, performs a bit better.
-It is simply adequate and does not stand out in any particular way against the competition.
-However, it cannot be denied that the C7L would greatly benefit in this aspect if the manufacturer decided to use the newer Pentonic 800 processor, which is now being found in an increasing number of competitive models.
+This could, in a sense, be called the Achilles' heel of the C7L.
+Unfortunately, this TV uses an older MediaTek chipset, the Pentonic 700, which has never been known for exceptional image processing.
+You can see that clearly in the operation of the progressive smoothing function, which is responsible for reducing jagged edges and removing digital noise.
+It simply performs very poorly — set to low, its effectiveness is practically nil.
+The only small plus is that the algorithm doesn't introduce extra artefacts or unnecessarily blur fine detail.
+Upscaling, that is scaling lower-resolution sources up to 4K, fares a little better.
+It's simply adequate and nothing special compared with the competition.
+It's hard to deny that the C7L would benefit greatly in this area if the manufacturer opted for the newer Pentonic 800 processor, which is now appearing in an increasing number of rival models.

 TCL C7L - Blur and motion smoothness